Deepanshu1194/Deepanshu1194/README.md

 - 👀 I’m interested in creating some cool projects and finding some data insights and visualizing it on Tableau
 - 🌱 I’m currently learning Python, SQL, Machine Learning
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me Github
+- 📫 How to reach me https://www.linkedin.com/in/deepanshu-gupta-9aa3a5a1

 <!---
 Deepanshu1194/Deepanshu1194 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.